You are here: Home By Laws

 Ranks will be assigned according to the Alabama Militia SOP.

-Specialists can hold additional titles (Medic, DART, CERT, Engineer)
+Specialists can hold additional titles such as Medic, Senior Medic, DART, CERT, Engineer, or other identifiers as specified.

 Leaders and Officers elected and appointed to command and support positions are given their authority by you.
 As a member, you are expected to support and follow the orders and directives of the Chain of Command.
 Trust and teamwork are the cornerstones of our organization.
 If you feel compelled to disobey or openly reject the Chain of Command, you should immediately withdraw from the Militia, without prejudice.
 Provision is made to remove members who discredit the Militia though a hearing (Juris Minor) by the Chain of Command and/or upon appeal, a two-thirds vote of the members in good standing.